vszal/pop-kustomize/README.md

 If you don't want to run the tutorial in Cloud Shell, you can view the md file [here](https://github.com/vszal/pop-kustomize/blob/main/tutorial.md).

+Notes:

+To view the security insight panel inside of Cloud Deploy, You might need to alter the permissions of the service account -Artifact Registry Reader
+-Container Analysis Occurrences Viewer
+-Service Usage Consumer

 ## About the Sample app - Population stats

 Simple web app that pulls population data based on U.S. address queries.
 Note, other countries are currently not supported.